Netherlands

 Impact date: 1 July 2026 (expected)

 On 7 July 2025 the legislative proposal the Act on Assessment of Employment Relationships and Legal Presumption (Clarification) Act (VBAR) was submitted to the House of Representatives.
+On 21 April 2026, the House of Representatives adopted the VBAR.
+The Act has now been submitted to the Dutch Senate.
 The VBAR aims to clarify the distinction between employees and independent contractors, limit false self-employment, and legally anchor relevant case law.
 The VBAR proposal includes among other things:

 • clearer criteria to distinguish between employees and independent contractors